 Encoding

-The first step to execute a trade on chain is encoding.
+The first step to executing a trade on-chain is encoding.

-Our Rust crate offers functionality to convert your trades into calldata, which the Tycho contracts can execute.
+Our Rust crate converts your trades into calldata that the Tycho contracts can execute.

 See this Quickstart section for an example of how to encode your trade.